ppAURORA: Privacy Preserving Area Under Receiver Operating Characteristic and Precision-Recall Curves

-In this section, we give the description of our protocol for \fw{} computation.
-In \fw{}, we have data owners that outsource their PCVs and the ground truth labels in secret shared form and three non-colluding servers that perform 3-party computation on secret shared PCVs to compute AUC.
-The protocol starts with outsourcing by the data sources.
+In this section, we give the description of our protocol for \fw{}.
+In \fw{}, we have data owners that outsource their PCVs and the ground truth labels in secret shared form and three non-colluding servers that perform 3-party computation on secret shared PCVs to compute the AUC.
+The data sources start the protocol by outsourcing the labels and the predictions of their test samples to the servers.
 Afterward, the servers perform the desired calculation privately.
 Finally, they send the shares of the result back to the data sources.
 The communication between all parties is performed over a secure channel (e.g., TLS).

 \textbf{Outsourcing:} At the start of \fw{}, each data owner $H_i$ has a list of PCVs and corresponding ground truth labels for $i \in \{1,\ldots,n\}$.
-Then, each data owner $H_i$ sorts its whole list $T_i$ according to PCVs in descending order and divides it into two additive shares $T_{i_0}$ and $T_{i_1}$, and sends $T_{i_0}$ and $T_{i_1}$ to $S_0$ and $S_1$, respectively.
-We refer to $S_0$ and $S_1$ as \textit{proxies}.
+Then, each data owner $H_i$ sorts its whole list $\pl_i$ according to PCVs in descending order, divides it into two additive shares $\pl_{i_0}$ and $\pl_{i_1}$, and sends them to $\party_0$ and $\party_1$, respectively.
+We refer to $\party_0$ and $\party_1$ as \textit{proxies}.